How to Calculate Safety Stock and Reorder Point in Excel (6 Methods)

 Assumption of targeted service rate

-• With the help of the service rate we will determine the coefficient of service (z) by applying the NORMSINV function.
-This function determines the inverse of normal cumulative distribution from the given probability.
+• Determine the coefficient of service using the NORMSINV function.
+This function calculates the inverse of the normal cumulative distribution based on a given probability.

 =NORMSINV(C20)